surya0180/inequality.calc/README.md

 # Inequality
 A basic MERN app that demonstrates inequality validation with next level features.
-This is done as part of internship assesment.

 # Deployment
 You can find the deployment at https://inequality.netlify.app/